-Sites should update supervisors/mangers of one symptomatic resident or HCW/staff such that they are aware that a Surveillance Case Tracking Sheet has been started.
-Sites should have an internal policy that dictates how the Surveillance Case Tracking Sheet (or a site-specific tool) is used to track symptomatic residents or HCW/staff and when the call needs to be made to CEIR.
+This tool can help sites keep track of symptomatic residents to determine if the site is recommended to call CEIR.
+Sites are recommended to update supervisors/mangers of one symptomatic resident or HCW/staff such that they are aware that a Surveillance Case Tracking Sheet has been started.
+Sites are recommended to have an internal policy that dictates how the Surveillance Case Tracking Sheet (or a site-specific tool) is used to track symptomatic residents or HCW/staff and when the call needs to be made to CEIR.